 So now that you know a little more about this world, you may be wondering “Why is B2B programmatic advertising important, and is it effective?”

 Ultimately the reason why programmatic has made such an impact on the world of advertising, for B2B and B2C brands alike, is that it is extremely efficient.
 The old ways of advertising, which involved deals between humans that kept the speed of buying and selling inventory at a slow pace, are a thing of the past.

-However, there is a caveat here—the lack of transparency involved in programmatic for B2B has made some premium publishers wary of low-quality advertising ending up on their sites.
+However, there is a caveat here—the lack of transparency involved in programmatic for B2B performance marketing has made some premium publishers wary of low-quality advertising ending up on their sites.
 That’s why some publishers choose to work with private marketplaces or programmatic direct.

 Now that you know a little more about B2B programmatic advertising, it’s time to put that knowledge to use.
 So we’ve put together some strategies and best practices that you need to know before diving headfirst into your B2B campaigns.

 B2B marketers must have a deep understanding of their audience’s needs, challenges, and behaviors, as this information will guide the creation of relevant and compelling programmatic campaigns and spearhead B2B retargeting efforts.
 Such understanding not only maximizes the effectiveness of ad spend but also fosters stronger customer relationships.

 For a successful B2B programmatic advertising campaign, it’s essential to establish concrete goals and key performance indicators (KPIs) up front, such as lead generation or increased brand awareness.
 These will provide benchmarks for assessing the campaign’s success and make real-time adjustments more strategic and effective.